 The Board will also be presented with an operational report during its quarterly meetings.
 These are prepared by the Executive and raise matters which are deemed notable and reportable.
 The Board will also meet to consider licence applications across its various commercial sectors.
 These are assessed on the basis of the application received and the Executive's report into the firm or individual concerned.

-Finally, the Board will also meet on an ad hoc basis for particular or pressing matters that cannot wait until the next quarterly meeting and those matters subject to the published Decision Making Process.
+Finally the Board also meets on an ad hoc basis for particular or pressing matters that cannot wait until the next quarterly meeting and those matters subject to the published Decision Making Process.